Imagination and creativity

 Develop children’s imagination and creativity with visits to local venues such as parks, parks with sculptures, art galleries, museums or libraries.
 These are often free or at a low cost to under-5s.

-Tate kids has a wide range of online videos to support and inspire activities from sound creatures to colour walks.
+Tate Kids has a wide range of online videos to support and inspire activities from sound creatures to colour walks.

 What other nurseries and childminders are doing